yardenas/safe-learning/README.md

-# Safe Sim2Real
+# Safe Exploration via Policy Priors
-A collection of algorithms and experiment tools for safe sim to real transfer in robotics.
+This repository contains an implementation of SOOPER, as introduced in the paper Safe Exploration via Policy Priors.

 ## Requirements